SUMMERSIDE – The City of Summerside is seeking input from residents on what works and what doesn’t when it comes to its current transit system.

-Mike Cassidy (left) of Trius Transit, transit driver Chris Melanson and Summerside Mayor Basil Stewart stand in front of the city’s new public transit bus during the announement earlier this year of a citywide pilot public transit service will begin this Tuesday and run five days a week.
+Mike Cassidy (left) of Trius Transit, transit driver Chris Melanson and Summerside Mayor Basil Stewart stand in front of the city’s new public transit bus.
+A citywide pilot public transit service will begin this Tuesday and run five days a week.
 The city is contributing $2,500 a month to the pilot project.

 T3 Transit has been operational since early July, offering a five-day-a-week bus service in the city for a $2 one-way fare.